Approved by the ADHO Steering Committee on 10 November 2022

 While the conference from year to year may involve very different financial outlays (because of regional economics, involvement of local universities, and so forth), certain standards should be followed to keep infrastructure, venue, food, and promotional item costs within reason, with the goal of lowering registration fees.
 The LOs, the CCC, and the ADHO Treasurers should begin budgetary conversations 30 months before the planned conference dates.

-24 months before the conference, the LOs must submit a line-item budget—scaled to 500, 750, and 1,000 participants—as part of their annual report, which will be reviewed by the CCC, the Treasurers, and then reviewed by the EB and approved by the COB.
+24 months before the conference, the LOs must submit a line-item budget—scaled to 250, 500, and 750 participants—as part of their annual report, which will be reviewed by the CCC, the Treasurers, and then reviewed by the EB and approved by the COB.
 Any deviation from the budget that, in sum, totals an increase greater than 10% of the approved total requires COB approval.
-An updated, scaled-participant line-item budget must be included in the LOs’ 12-month report and is again subject to approval by the SC.
+An updated, scaled-participant line-item budget must be included in the LOs’ 12-month report and is again subject to approval by the EB.

 Some funds may be available in advance to pay for reservation fees, publicity, and so forth; the LOs should seek approval from the CCC before requesting any advance funds from ADHO.